National League of Cities v. Usery: Background

-This case involved a dispute concerning the extent of the U.S. federal government’s Commerce Clause power to regulate the activities of the states.
+National League of Cities v.
+Usery involved a dispute concerning the extent of the U.S. federal government’s Commerce Clause power to regulate the activities of the states.

-The Fair Labor Standards Act (FLSA), which was upheld in United States v.
+The Fair Labor Standards Act (FLSA), which had been upheld in the 1941 Supreme Court case United States v.
 Darby Lumber Co., was later amended to remove state exemptions pertaining to employees of state institutions.
-The FLSA imposed on all public employers certain minimum wage standards and maximum work hours limitations.
-Those limitations had previously been restricted to those individual businesses and private employees engaged in interstate commerce.
-After the amendment, the FLSA applied equally to all state employees including those in hospitals and schools which are areas typically thought to be outside the penumbra of "interstate commerce" regulatory powers.
+The FLSA imposed on all public employers certain minimum wage standards and maximum work hour limitations, limitations which had previously been restricted to those individual businesses and private employees engaged in interstate commerce.
+After the amendment, the FLSA applied equally to all state employees, including those in hospitals and schools, which are areas typically thought to be outside the remit of the federal government's interstate commerce power as laid out by the Commerce Clause.

-The U.S. Supreme Court granted certiorari, and the question presented was whether the Tenth Amendment barred Congress from exercising its commerce powers to regulate wages, hours, and benefits of State employees, when doing so is a power traditionally reserved to states.
+The Supreme Court granted certiorari, and the question presented was whether the Tenth Amendment barred Congress from exercising its commerce power to regulate wages, hours, and benefits of state employees, given that doing so is a power traditionally reserved to states.

-Rehnquist's majority opinion
+Opinion of the court

-Relying on language from Heart of Atlanta Motel v.
-United States, Justice William Rehnquist, writing for the majority, acknowledged that Congress may exercise power over private endeavors even when doing so preempts state law so long as the means chosen are reasonably adapted to the legitimate ends.
-However, the Court distinguished the case from Darby, explaining that the 10th amendment declares that Congress cannot exercise its power so as to impair the states' integrity or their ability to function effectively in a federal system.
-Congress may have the authority to regulate individual businesses under the Commerce Clause, but in this case they are regulating not just individuals, but the "States as States."
-Additionally, the Court recognized that while Congress may have the affirmative authority under the Commerce Clause to reach the matter, the Constitution prohibits Federal regulation of that matter.
-The Court concluded that determinations of state employee wages, and compensations, as well as the hours they may work, are "functions essential to separate and independent existence," and that those functions are state plenary powers protected from Congressional infringement.
-To allow otherwise, the majority reasoned, would be to neglect the federal system of government embodied by the Constitution.
+Relying on language from the 1964 Supreme Court case Heart of Atlanta Motel, Inc. v.
+United States, Justice William Rehnquist, writing for the majority, acknowledged that Congress may exercise power over private endeavors even when doing so preempts state law so long as the means chosen are reasonably adapted to legitimate ends.
+However, the court distinguished the case from Darby, arguing that the 10th Amendment implies that Congress cannot exercise its power so as to impair the states' integrity or their ability to function effectively in a federal system.
+Congress may have the authority to regulate individual businesses under the Commerce Clause, but in this case were regulating not just individuals, but "States as States."
+Additionally, the court stated that while Congress may have affirmative authority under the Commerce Clause to reach the matter, the Constitution nevertheless prohibits federal regulation of that matter.
+The court concluded that determinations of state employee wages and compensations, as well as the hours they may work, are "functions essential to separate and independent existence," and that those functions are state plenary powers protected from Congressional infringement.
+It stated that a law overstepped the federal Commerce Clause power "insofar as ... [it] operate[s] to directly displace the States' freedom to structure integral operations in areas of traditional governmental functions", known as the "traditional government functions" test.
+To allow otherwise, the majority claimed, would be to neglect the federal system of government embodied by the Constitution.
+The majority also mentioned that the FLSA's requirements would force states to restructure many of their existing policies, and would thereby result in a substantial cost burden upon the states effectively imposed on them by federal law.

-The majority abandoned the reasoning applied in Maryland v.
-Wirtz and cited the fears of unchecked power expressed by Justice Douglas in his dissent.
-The majority also mentioned that the FLSA's requirements would force states to restructure many of their existing policies, and would result in a substantial cost burden.
+The majority therefore abandoned the reasoning applied in Maryland v.
+Wirtz, and cited the fears of unchecked power expressed by Justice Douglas in his dissent in that case.